Wacky-Mole/WackysDatabase/README.md

 wackydb_reload  - Primary way to reload all the Json files in wackysDatabase folder

-wackydb_dump <item/recipe/piece> <ItemName> - dump individual preloaded object to log
+wackydb_dump [item/recipe/piece] [ItemName] - dump individual preloaded object to log

 wackydb_dump_all  - writes a dump log file for all previously loaded info.
 May or may not work with clones. (doesn't work on multiplayer)

-wackydb_save_recipe <ItemName> - saves a Recipe Json in wackysDatabase Recipe Folder
+wackydb_save_recipe [ItemName] - saves a Recipe Json in wackysDatabase Recipe Folder

-wackydb_save_piece <ItemName> - saves a Piece for easy editing in Json (piecehammer only works for clones)
+wackydb_save_piece [ItemName] - saves a Piece for easy editing in Json (piecehammer only works for clones)

-wackydb_save_item <ItemName> - saves a Item Json in wackysDatabase Item Folder
+wackydb_save_item [ItemName] - saves a Item Json in wackysDatabase Item Folder

 wackydb_help -- commands

-wackydb_clone  [recipe/item/piece] [Prefab to clone] [Unique name for the clone]  + clone an object and change it differently than a base game object.
+wackydb_clone  [recipe/item/piece] [Prefab to clone] [Unique name for the clone]  - clone an object and change it differently than a base game object.

 - For Example: wackydb_clone item SwordIron WackySword